NlightNFotis/nlightnfotis.github.io/_posts/2022-06-2-three-versions-of-map.md

      (cons (fn (car lat)) (map fn (cdr lat))))))
 ```

-That is, a recursive definition, that does the following:
+That is, a recursive function definition, that does the following:

 * If the input list `lat` is empty, it returns the empty list `()` (we use that as the
   base for `cons`structing a list of values), otherwise